bcgreen24/searchobj-node-module/README.md

 # searchobj-node-module

-A module for returning a key's value from a JSON object.
-It traverses the entire object and returns the value associated with the key, whether it's a string, JSON object, or array.
+A module for returning a key's value from a JavaScript object.
+It traverses the entire object and returns the value associated with the key, whether it's a string, JavaScript object, or array.

 For example, with this object as a source: